-In this section, a list of models and discipline data to be generated within a Banedanmark project is registered.
-Description and requirements to each model is to be found in appendix 3 to the CAD manual.
+In this section, general requirements for models and discipline data to be generated within a Banedanmark project is registered.
+Project specific details and requirements regarding information- and geometrical levels can be found in the ICT/IKT Specification for the specific project.